twof/graphql-spec/rfcs/QueryLevelNullability.md

 complex that a new model type which encapsulates the `null` handling is written manually.

 While the schema can have nullable fields for valid reasons (such as federation), in some cases the client wants to decide if it accepts a `null` value for the result to simplify the client-side logic.
-In addition, a syntax for this concept would allow codegen tooling to generate model types that are more ergonomic to work with, since the since the model type's properties would have the desired nullability
+In addition, syntax for this concept would allow codegen tooling to generate model types that are more ergonomic to work with, since the since the model type's properties would have the desired nullability